 Consequently, we were trapped and paralyzed by my daughter’s terror… wait… what?
 Terror?
 Yes.
 Terror.

 Many of my dear friends and community know that my oldest daughter is one of the happiest and most loving people ever.
 Really and truly.
 She was born with a smile on her face and has always been known for her empathy, kindness and heart for others.
 Her zeal for life and hunger for adventure and thrills made her the perfect roller-coaster date for her daredevil daddy.

 So when my oldest woke up one morning in a state of frozen terror at the thought of leaving me, we knew something was up.
-The severity of her separation anxiety and her sudden obsession that I was going to die if outside her presence was so massive and demobilizing for her, that she could not even be in a separate room from me.
+The severity of her separation anxiety and her sudden fear that I was going to die demobilized her.
+She could not even be in a separate room from me.
 Without a doubt, we were rocked that summer.

 Desperate Search for Answers

 After months of searching for answers, by God’s mercy and intervention, a neighbor reached out to me and told me to get a Strep test for my daughter.
 (Yes.
 As in Strep throat.)

 She told me that her son had gone through the same thing a year prior.
 She ended up begging for a Strep test and full workup for her son as she had heard of this illness striking children left and right.
 Apparently, it had something to do with the Strep bacteria…